Singularities of Feynman Integrals: Summary and discussion

-We considered some one and two-loop Feynman integrals and studied the singularities associated with them using the homological method thus extending the analysis as described in \cite{hwa1966homology}.
-We found for the tractable cases of one loop bubble and the triangle integral that it is also possible to determine whether the singularity lies on the physical sheet or not.
-We found parallels of this analysis with the properties of Feynman parameters for singularities in physical sheet \cite{Coleman:1965xm}.
-The analysis of the second type of singularity was also presented for both one-loop cases where they occur due to the presence of an effective denominator and also for the two-loop cases where a different mechanism is responsible for them as shown in \cite{federbush1965note}.
-We showed that by extending the analysis presented in \cite{federbush1965note} that such techniques can also be used to obtain singularities of other kinds.
-Thus, using this we obtained threshold, pseudo threshold, and anomalous threshold type singularity for various one and two-loop integrals.
-Though we would like to note that the calculation becomes tedious as the number of propagators is increased and thus the procedure asks for proper optimization and automatization if possible.
+We considered one and two-loop Feynman integrals and studied the singularities associated with them using the method extending the analysis in \cite{hwa1966homology}.
+We found for the tractable cases of one loop Bubble and the Triangle integrals it is possible to determine whether the singularity lies on the physical sheet or not.
+We found parallels with the properties of Feynman parameters for singularities in physical sheet \cite{Coleman:1965xm}.
+The analysis of the second type of singularity was presented for both one-loop cases, where they occur due to the presence of an effective denominator, and for the two-loop cases where a different mechanism is responsible for them \cite{federbush1965note}.
+We showed that by extending the analysis presented in \cite{federbush1965note} such a technique can also be used to obtain singularities of other kinds.
+Thus, the results presented here in our opinion, constitute important advances in our knowledge of the structure of Feynman integrals, which are the basic building blocks of perturbative quantum field theory, on which our entire knowledge of the standard model rests.
+By bringing in methods from algebraic geometry and applying them to the concrete problem of Landau and non-landau singularities, we have, in our opinion provided insights into their singularity structure, thereby exploring a new frontier in fundamental physics that rests on mathematics, and is independent of whether the interactions arise from the SM or beyond.